AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

 AlloSystem, Gamma and GLV.
 If you need additional compiler flags, use the *flags.txt* file as in AlloSystem.

-AlloProject can generate an Xcode project for a file or files within a direc- tory by running:
+AlloProject can generate an Xcode project for a file or files within a directory by running:

     ./makexcode.sh src/simpleApp.cpp